Sandra Williams is a graduate of Georgia Southern University. She homeschooled her son from first grade to

 Theater in her home, using plays written for readers from emergent to independent.

-Sandra and Jeff Williams, her husband of 29 years, live in Tucker, where
+Sandra and Jeff Williams, her husband of 32 years, are members of St. Martin's Lutheran Church (North American Lutheran Church).
+They live in Tucker, where

 adult children and 7 grandchildren.